holleland/VariabilityOnSvalbard/readme.md

 *The full paper can be found here (link will come).*

 This repository contains the necessary code for reproducing results from the paper *Decline in Variability on Svalbard*.
-To be able run all the code, install the necessary packages by the following code:
+To run all the code, install the necessary packages by the following code:

 ``` r
 list.of.packages <- c("TMB", "ggplot2", "zoo", "lubridate", "reshape2",